Audu Bulama Bukarti

+He currently serves as the Vice President of Programs and Disarmament, Demobilisation, and Reintegration (DDR) & Deradicalization at the Bridgeway Foundation.

 Early life and education

 Bulama was born in Bukarti town of Yobe State, Nigeria, he started his education in Bukarti Primary School, Yobe, he obtained his Nigeria Certificate in Education (NCE) in 2005, from College of Education Gashua, Nigeria. he attended Bayero University, Kano between 2006 and 2011 where he obtained Bachelor of Laws (Common & Islamic Law); at Second Class Upper grade he went to Nigerian Law School where he was trained as Legal Practitioner and he was called to bar in 2012.

-In 2016 Bukarki obtained his Master of Laws from Bayero University, Kano and he is currently at SOAS University of London for Doctor of Philosophy in Law.
+In 2016 Bukarti obtained his Master of Laws from Bayero University, Kano and He completed his PhD in Law at the at SOAS University of London with a focus on Boko Haram, laws of war and humanitarian law.